- The first session for students registered in the Communication Skills Module will commence at 9:00 am on Monday, August 21 in room EOSM 135.

 - those students who have obtained a final percentage grade of 68% or higher or a final letter grade of B- or higher from a course outside UBC that provides transfer credits for ENGL 112 or equivalent;

-- those students who have obtained a transfer credit for ENGL 112 or equivalent on the basis of an Advanced Placement or International Baccalaureate program at high schools in British Columbia.
+- those students who have obtained a transfer credit for ENGL 112 or equivalent on the basis of an Advanced Placement or International Baccalaureate program

 By early August, all students registered in CIVL 201 will be advised by e-mail as to whether or not they are exempt from the module.
 Those who are not exempt are required to attend the module.
 [Those students who seek to complete the ENGL 112 requirement in the first term of the summer session will be so advised as soon as the corresponding marks are known.]